ananya7rai/Yahoo-Finance-stock-predictor/README.md

 - - - -

 ### Method ###
--Employed machine learning algorithms such as linear regression, decisions trees, and neural networks to build the stock prediction model.
+- Employed machine learning algorithms such as linear regression, decisions trees, and neural networks to build the stock prediction model.
 - Incorporated features derived from historical price data and technical indicators as input variables.
 - Trained the model on historical stock data and evaluated its performance using appropriate metrics.
 - - - -